zhuorantan/teslausb/README.md

 ## Optional: Using The Pi As A WiFi Access Point

 To enable teslausb to act as a wifi access point with the given SSID and password, find this section in your teslausb_setup_variables.conf file and uncomment the exports.
 Remember to change the password to something that protects your Pi.
 You will not get access to the Internet but you will be able to ssh into your Pi, or access the recordings via Samba.
 Be careful when using this option: your AP_PASS setting is all that protects your Pi from someone remotely accessing it.
+To further add to the security, you may want to follow the items in the Security section that follows.
    ```
    # SSID, so you can access it while on the road.
    #export AP_SSID='TESLAUSB WIFI'